 10 Habits that Damage Kidneys and can lead to Chronic Kidney Disease or Kidney Failure

 One Day Before Pyeloplasty SurgeryThey scheduled surgery for April 1st, 2019.
 Not the best Day I could imagine, but the alternative was to wait another month.
 Unbeknownst to everyone healthy right now, there are so many people waiting for surgery to help them.
-As an aside, I realized how amazing it is that one obstruction of just one tube leading to the urinary tract in your body can create incredible havoc — requiring open surgery.
-If you get up in the morning and can go to the bathroom regularly, walk around, get up, sit down, even sneeze, breathe, without physical pain, that is something to celebrate.
+As an aside, I realized how amazing it is that one obstruction of only one tube leading to the urinary tract in your body can create incredible havoc — requiring open surgery.
+If you get up in the morning and can go to the bathroom regularly, walk around, get up, sit down, even sneeze, and breathe, without physical pain, that is something to celebrate.
 In any case, the previous day I was instructed to drink a bottle of magnesium citrate and do an enema in the evening.
 I put the magnesium citrate in apple juice.
 The big mistake I made was not to chase the concoction with water.
 Because by the end of the day, my teeth were killing me.
 And only this magnesium citrate was allowed, together with water or other clear liquids.
 It is a vile drink, so do your best to drink enough water afterward, so the solution does not cause your teeth to get too sensitive.
 It took me hours to finish it off.
 You cannot have any other solid food, approximately 24 hours before the surgery.

 In the Operating RoomThe attendants wheel you in on a table in your gown.
 Lift you and move you to the operating table.
 I could see my reflection in one of the enormous lights and wondered how fast life passes by.
 I imagine it is human nature.
 We never expect to be in such a situation.
 I saw myself with the head covering on and said a prayer.
 The anesthesiologist said something, and the next thing I knew, I was singing five hours later.
 I remembered nothing in between, thank G-d.
 But the hours after surgery were nothing less than horrific as the pain medication wore off.